torvalds/linux/Documentation/core-api/memory-allocation.rst

 Memory Allocation Guide
 =======================

-Linux provides a variety of APIs for memory allocation.
+GNU/Linux provides a variety of APIs for memory allocation.
 You can allocate small chunks using `kmalloc` or `kmem_cache_alloc` families, large virtually contiguous areas using `vmalloc` and its derivatives, or you can directly request pages from the page allocator with